2901 - Workforce and Succession Plan Requirements

 Annual Reporting Instructions

-1. CalHR distributes an annual collection survey to organizations in June.
+1. CalHR distributes an annual compliance survey to department directors in July.

-3. CalHR posts statewide results on the Workforce and Succession Plans Submittal Process webpage.
+3. CalHR posts statewide results on the Current Workforce and Succession Management Plan Status webpage.

-Additional information on the submittal process is detailed on the Workforce and Succession Plans Submittal Process webpage (link under Resources below).
+Additional information is detailed on the Current Workforce and Succession Management Plan Status webpage (link under Resources below).

 Authorities